ANAS-05/Machine-Learning/README.md

 # Machine-Learning
-A repository for Basic ml algos
+A repository for Basic ML algos and concepts